GFCFSF Diet on a Budget

 There are several approaches to a special diet:

 $$$ - Let’s start with the expensive method.
 There are so many places where you can buy everything pre-made for you nowadays.
-When I started the diet with my son, there was almost nothing.
-Now, you can find companies that deliver all pre-made meals, and online retailers carry products from a wide variety of manufacturers, pre-made and mixes.
+10 years ago when I started the diet with my son, there was almost nothing.
 If you can afford to purchase all pre-made foods, this article is not for you.

 What is GFCFSF?

 Gluten is more than just wheat – it’s grains like wheat, barley, oats and rye.
 Casein is the protein found in all things dairy – more specifically, anything juiced from a mammal – including cow’s milk, sheep, goat and human breast milk.
 Soy needs to be removed too.
 Labels that say “wheat-free” do not necessarily mean gluten-free and certainly not GFCF.
 Dairy-free isn’t casein-free.
 Lactose is milk sugar.
 Lactose-free isn’t casein-free either.
 Organic doesn’t mean GFCF.
 Organic milk still comes from a cow and organic wheat is still wheat.
 Reading labels and understanding the difference is crucial.
 Gluten-free also includes things that do not have gluten in them but are either grown near them or processed in a facility with them, contaminating them, such as millet and oats.

 Organic foods are produced according to certain production standards determined by the United States Department of Agriculture (USDA), specifically, its National Organic Program (NOP).
 For crops, it means they were grown without the use of conventional pesticides, artificial fertilizers, human waste or sewage sludge, and that they were processed without ionizing radiation or food additives.
 For animals, it means they were reared without the routine use of antibiotics and without the use of growth hormones.
 In most countries, organic produce must not be genetically modified.